 Pelvic Medicine Team Works Together to Solve Complex Issues

-AnneMarie McCormack of New Hampton jokes that before being cared for at Concord Hospital Center for Urologic Care, she could have written a travel guide for roadside rest areas.
+AnneMarie McCormack of New Hampton jokes that before being cared for at Concord Hospital Urologic Institute, she could have written a travel guide for roadside rest areas.

 AnneMarie suffered from a prolapsed bladder, which meant frequent restroom stops as she and her husband, Don, took road trips.